+OLDTS 3313/3323 Old Testament I-II

+NEWTS 3313/3323 New Testament I-II

+BPTST 3203 Baptist Heritage

-OLDTS 3313/3323 NEWTS 3313/3323 BPTST 3203 WORSP 4323 WORSP 4222 WORSP 4312 Old Testament I-II New Testament I-II Baptist Heritage The Church Gathered: Theology of Worship Congregational Song Philosophy of Worship Ministry WORSP 4312 Philosophy of Worship Ministry
+WORSP 4323 The Church Gathered: Theology of Worship

+WORSP 4222 Congregational Song

+WORSP 4312 Philosophy of Worship Ministry

 In most cases, advanced standing allows the student to substitute a course but does not decrease the number of hours required for the degree.
 In the list above, Old Testament, New Testament, and Baptist Heritage are eligible for advanced standing with credit by examination.
 Contact the Registrar's Office for more information.
 In all cases, students should request a transcript evaluation for advanced standing from the Chair of the Academic Division in the School of Church Music and Worship.